-Moodle provides many communications tools.
+Moodle provides many communication tools.
 This overview will help you learn about the strengths and limitations of each tool and when you might choose to use it.

-The Quickmail block, is available in Moodle courses.
+The Quickmail block is available in Moodle courses.
 It allows instructors and TAs (and students, if the instructor allows) to send emails to course members from Moodle.
 Instructors who use Moodle may find Quickmail a convenient alternative to setting up a Class Email List in SPIRE, see Instructors - Manage Your Class Email Lists.
 For more information on Quickmail see The Quickmail Block in Moodle.

-Moodle will also send notification emails to inform users of particular activities such as a new post on Announcements forum.
+Moodle will also send notification emails to inform users of particular activities such as a new post on the Announcements forum.

 For more, see Email in Moodle.

 Every Moodle user has the ability to control how they receive email notifications from Moodle.
 Your Moodle Profile settings control your default email digest and forum subscription, as well as whether or not your email address is included in the "From" field of messages sent by you from Moodle.

 For more information about customizing your Profile preferences, refer to Edit Your Moodle Profile & Personal Settings.

-Instructors and students can communicate and collaborate on Moodle using Forums, sometimes called "discussions."
+Instructors and students can communicate and collaborate in Moodle using Forums, sometimes called "discussions".
 Instructors can create topics or, depending on the forum type, allow students to create topics to which course members can post a reply.

 For descriptions of the various types of forums and instructions on how to set one up in your course, see Add a Forum Activity in Moodle.

 To access participation report that includes information about students posts and views, see Use Reports to Track Student Activity in Moodle.

 Note: Forums can be set to allow (or force) course members to receive email copies of new posts (called subscribing).
-See Manage Email Notifications in Moodle for Instructors or Manage Email Notifications in Moodle for Students.
+For more see Manage Email Notifications in Moodle for Instructors or Manage Email Notifications in Moodle for Students.